The Boardinghouse I ‘Ran Away’ From

 We would elbow our way to inch closer to Gul Baba to be served first just as chicks wiggle their way around a feeder.
 Gul Baba would ladle out of the cauldron whatever he had cooked for the day into our plates.We would carry the plates to the dining room, holding them with both hands, and walking carefully over the uneven ground between the kitchen and the dining room so as not to spill the contents.

 The dining room was actually a side veranda of the boardinghouse, screened off by a jafri — a wooden lattice.
-A few narrow tables set in a row made for one long dining table, with wooden benches set around it.
+A few narrow tables placed alongside each other made for one long dining table, with wooden benches set around it.
 We took our seats at the dining table and waited for Manu Kaka to hand us our ration of two loaves of flatbread, naan.

 Maanu Kaka was a younger man, younger than Gul Baba, that is.
 He, too, wore a pakol and a beard, but his beard was mostly black, which earned him the honorific Kaka (uncle) instead of Baba.
 While we ate, Manu Kaka stood by with a bucket of water and a few metal tumblers to hand out water around the table.
 He was also a cheerful man and seemed to enjoy his job.
 Actually, he had other jobs, too, besides dispensing naans and water around the dining table.

 Manu Kaka had one more job, not related to the boardinghouse, and not included in his official job description.
 It was looking after the headmaster’s buffalo.
 We often saw him, from our classroom windows, carrying a stick, and following the buffalo grazing in the grassy plots around the school.
-He would use the stick to prod the buffalo away whenever she strayed into someone else’s field.
+He would use the stick to prod the buffalo away from other people’s fields.

 Presiding over the establishment of the boardinghouse was Sahib Shah Master.
 We always used the title “Master” at the end of his name rather than in the beginning as we normally did with the names of other teachers, probably because it rolled off the tongue more easily.